 - Reestablish a filing system and temporary storage if necessary.

 - Obtain legal guidance for patient notification during recovery efforts.

 - Contemporaneously date and initial all late entries and duplicate information in context of recovery efforts.

 Computers and systems

-In addition, create an inventory of all equipment and medications that may have been exposed to water or extremes in temperature.
+- Create an inventory of all equipment and medications that may have been exposed to water, extremes in temperature, or other contaminants.
 Repair, replace, or discard damaged items appropriately.

 The guidelines suggested here are not rules, do not constitute legal advice, and do not ensure a successful outcome.
 The ultimate decision regarding the appropriateness of any treatment must be made by each healthcare provider considering the circumstances of the individual situation and in accordance with the laws of the jurisdiction in which the care is rendered.